 Any fluid that comes out of your nipple is considered discharge.
 Discharge is generally not a serious symptom and can be natural throughout your reproductive years, even if you’re not pregnant or breastfeeding.
 However, some fluids can be a sign of an infection or even breast cancer.
-At Georgia Breast Care in Marietta and Woodstock, Georgia, the team can address any concerns related to nipple discharge and your overall breast health.
+At Georgia Breast Care in Woodstock, Georgia, the team can address any concerns related to nipple discharge and your overall breast health.
 Call or use the online booking tool today to schedule a time to discuss any abnormalities in your breast health.

 Most of the time, nipple discharge is harmless and part of breast function.
 Fibrocystic changes, as well as menstrual changes, can also cause fluid to leak from the breasts.
 If you're experiencing discharge along with the following factors, consult your physician:

 There are four common types of fluid that patients experience.
 Each type of fluid can be an indicator of your overall breast health:

 Patients experiencing a milky discharge usually have it in both breasts as the hormone prolactin rises, causing the body to produce milk during pregnancy.
 While a milky discharge is healthy for pregnancy, patients experiencing a milky discharge outside of their reproductive years may have a tumor or benign growth in the pituitary gland causing the release of prolactin.

 Milky discharge is also a symptom of fibrocystic breasts, which can also make them lumpy or give them a rope-like texture.
 If you experience a milky discharge outside of pregnancy and lactation, you should call Georgia Breast Care or schedule an appointment online.